exis-io/exis-io.github.io/pages/appliance_api/Auth.md

 with get_custom_token.

 #### Parameters:
- -- appdomain (string) â app domain under which the tokens were made
+ - appdomain (string) -- app domain under which the tokens were made

 **Return type:** dictionary